 Mark fondly considered JK to be the underpants that saved him when the sh** hit the fan.

-Together they have many anecdotes of the old days of MJ, most of which I can’t repeat, but a tamer story is when one of member of staff played a prank on another by cutting up a piece of strawboard, and putting it in his Saladas when he wasn’t looking.
+Together they have many anecdotes of the old days of MJ, such as when one of member of staff played a prank on another by cutting up a piece of strawboard, and putting it in his Saladas when he wasn’t looking.
 This may or may not have resulted in a trip to the dentist.

 At one point in the 90’s, MJ printed a poster for a tour the Living End were doing, and they signed it saying “you are the sh**” MJ were also printing a lot of CD covers around this time.
 Remember those?
 We also have a signed and framed poster from one of John Farnham’s (many) farewell tours.